HVACR Commercial Studies and Development

 With convenient evening classes, the HVACR program can be completed in as little as one year through four unique course modules.
 As a student in the program, you’ll benefit from real-world experience - Lake Erie College’s campus offers a perfect lab with a variety of HVACR systems and equipment.
 This program will prep you for HVAC jobs in any setting, but is geared toward buildings and facilities in a commercial sector.
 Completion of this program qualifies you to be employed in any commercial facility.

 - Theory of Heat

 - Low Pressure Boilers

 - Air Conditioning and Refrigeration

-Classes will meet three times a week on Monday, Tuesday and Wednesday from 6:00 -10:00 p.m. and each module will be twelve weeks long.
-The program will begin September 5, 2017.
+Classes meet three times a week on Monday, Tuesday and Wednesday from 6:00 -10:00 p.m. and each module is twelve weeks long.
 Applications are processed on a rolling basis.
 Price of the full program pricing is $14,700.
 (Tuition includes all tools and supplies; students will be billed each semester.)